Dick Norton, EA, FATP - Frequently Asked Questions

 Self-Help Technical Issues FAQ Contact Me

-• I have not filed my last two returns.
+I have not filed all of my returns.
 What should I do?

-Further, if the amount of tax you owe is far greater than you could ever pay, you may qualify for an Offer in Compromise.
+If the amount of tax you owe is far greater than you could ever pay with installments, you may qualify for another alternative solution - an Offer in Compromise (OIC).
 This program enables taxpayers who are in deep over their heads to settle their tax debt for less than its face value.
-The are strict rules and procedures that need to be followed, so be sure that you retain a qualified representative to guide you in this process.
+There is a main menu option for this website that discusses OICs in detail.
+Please understand that there are strict rules and procedures that need to be followed in the IRS or a state tax agency to accept an OIC, so I always recommend that you retain a qualified representative to guide you in this process.

 The general rule is that you never - repeat, never - want to ignore this notice!
-Unless you are aware of a significant error or omission on your return, the best advice is to cooperate with the IRS as much as possible.
+In most all situations, the best advice is to cooperate with the IRS as much as possible.
 If you make the auditor or agent's task difficult because of your lack of cooperation, the employee will be far less agreeable to giving you the benefit of a doubt when deciding on what evidence or oral testimony to accept that you offer in support of questioned items.
+While you will have the ability to appeal any proposed deficiency resulting from the audit, that is a costly process that you should avoid if at all possible.

-If you are aware of a significant error or omission on your return, seek professional advice immediately!
+If you are aware of a significant error or omission on your return (such as income you did not report), seek professional advice immediately!
 How you respond can dramatically affect the outcome of your audit.
 In very limited circumstances, you may even need to retain a tax attorney immediately if your error or omission could possibly be viewed as fraudulent with possible criminal prosecution.

 There are four types of audits - correspondence; office audit; Small Case/Self-employed (SBSE); and Large and Mid-sized business (LMSB).